shamim-42/Angular-Reactive-Form-Example/README.md

 ## Development server

+1. Be sure that  you have installed the npm
+2. Install the angular cli via the command `npm install -g @angular/cli`
+3. Now install the node modules and other dependancies via the command `npm install`
+4. Finally run the app via `ng serve`
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+5. Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding